Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Don’t wound the bark.
 Lawn mower strikes, string trimmer damage, and careless pruning create entry points for borers.
 Keep a mulch ring around tree trunks to eliminate the need for mowing close to the bark.

 Prune correctly and at the right time.
 Some borers are attracted to fresh pruning wounds.
 Avoid pruning oaks from April through July (oak wilt vector beetles are active).
 Don’t prune elms from April through August (elm bark beetle season).
+Prune birches in late summer or fall, never in spring when bronze birch borer adults are laying eggs near fresh cuts.
 Check our seasonal pruning guide for timing by species.

 Fertilize appropriately.
 Too much nitrogen pushes soft, fast growth that’s more susceptible to attack.
 Use a balanced tree fertilizer and don’t over-apply.